The 2030 Agenda for Sustainable Development

 Our workshops inspire students to take part in sustainable extracurricular activities.
 We also partner to help early school leavers gain employability skills and further their education.

-Goal 9: Build resilient infrastructure, promote sustainable industrialization and foster innovation
+Goal 9: Build resilient infrastructure, promote sustainable industrialisation and foster innovation

-UN TARGET Develop sustainable and resilient infrastructure, to support human well-being
+UN TARGET: Develop sustainable and resilient infrastructure, to support human well-being

 How we contribute to Goal 9